 The synthesis experience is determined based upon a student's choice of Plan I (thesis) or Plan II (major project).
 The faculty members strongly encourage the students select problems derived from the work place for a thesis or major project.
 The nature of the synthesis experience under each plan may differ significantly.
 The thesis develops the candidate's capability for applied technical research.
 In the major project, the student synthesizes and applies knowledge derived from the program to solve complex human-machine problems, or to analyze and develop prototype mechanisms or systems.

 You may enter the program at the beginning of any semester and must have a Bachelor's degree with a major in construction, architecture, engineering, industrial technology or a related academic field.
 Candidates must meet the Graduate College admission requirements and present an undergraduate grade point average (GPA) of no less than 3.0 on a 4.0 scale.
 Foreign students must establish English proficiency by taking the Test of English as a Foreign Language (TOEFL) or equivalent English test.
 Competitive stipends are available for graduate research and teaching assistantships.
-Applications for assistantships must be completed and submitted to the Construction Management Department in the College of Technology.
+Applications for assistantships must be completed and submitted to the Construction Management Department in the College of Technology, Architecture & Applied Engineering.
 More Graduate College information and application forms are available here.